Bernese Mountain Dog: History

+In 1937, the American Kennel Club recognised the breed.
+Today, the club classifies it as a member of the Working Group.
+In the US the Bernese Mountain Dog is growing in popularity, ranking in 19th place by the American Kennel Club in 2024.

+These dogs are very popular as family dogs in German-speaking countries.
+The German Association of Dog Breeders listed the Bernese at the 11th rank per live births in 2014.

 Appearance

 Colouring

-Like the other Sennenhund, the Bernese mountain dog is a large, heavy dog with a distinctive tri-colored coat, black with white chest and rust-colored markings above eyes, sides of the mouth, front of legs, and out around the white chest.
+Like the other Sennenhunde, the Bernese mountain dog is a large, heavy dog with a distinctive tri-coloured coat, black with white chest and rust-coloured markings above eyes, sides of the mouth, front of legs, and out around the white chest.
 However, it is the only breed of Sennenhund dogs with a long coat.
 The ideal of a perfectly marked individual gives the impression of a white horseshoe shape around the nose, which is always black.
-There is a white “Swiss cross” on the chest when viewed from the front.
-A “Swiss kiss” is a white mark located typically behind the neck, but may be a part of the neck.
+There is a white "Swiss cross" on the chest when viewed from the front.
+A "Swiss kiss" is a white mark located typically behind the neck, but may be a part of the neck.
 A full ring would not meet the type standard.
-The AKC breed standard lists, as disqualifications, blue eye color, and any ground color other than black.
+The AKC breed standard lists, as disqualifications, blue eye colour and any ground colour other than black.